mattrobinparsons/UniHack2022---Gan-Enjoyers/README.md

 # UniHack2022---Gan-Enjoyers
-Uses reinforcement learning to solve a top down pathfinding problem.
+Used reinforcement learning to develop a scalable general solution to pathfinding problems.
+A simple game is used as proof of concept.